P4R1H/profile-website-but-better/src/components/tesseract/doc.md

 }
 ```

-### 4\.
-Static/Leaf Nodes
+The custom component will now collapse smoothly without any jitter!

-Use `isLeaf` for items that convey information but should not trigger navigation.
-Use `disableHover` to prevent the layout shift effect on interaction.
+### 6. Static/Leaf Nodes

 ```typescript
 {